wrshf7/HapSelect-Docs/docs/overview.md

 where \(z_{im}\) is the **centered*** (see [Van Raden, 2008](https://doi.org/10.3168/jds.2007-0980) allele dosage of individual \(i\) at marker \(m\) in haploblock \(j\), and \(\hat{u}_m\) is the estimated marker effect.

-This produces an **N × J matrix** of localGEBV values — one value per individual per haploblock for \(J\) haploblocks — which captures the breeding value contribution of each genomic region separately.
+This produces an \text{**N × J matrix**} of localGEBV values — one value per individual per haploblock for \(J\) haploblocks — which captures the breeding value contribution of each genomic region separately.

 ```r
 haploblock_obj <- compute_local_GEBV(